ipa320/seneka_deployment_unit/README.md

 **- Note1:** You can't move the arms when a connection between arms and pc is established.
 So each time you want to move the arms you have to kill the ugv_bringup node and reconnect before you press **t**.

-**- Note2:** There is now override protection.
+**- Note2:** There is no file override protection.
 You can easily change the storage file in the code and recompile.

 ---------------------------------------------------------------------
 * Author: Matthias Nösner